 Objectives Actions Targets Timeframe

-To increase waste minimisation within MLM
+To increase waste minimisation within MLM 5 .
+(1

-Review of the current Achieve waste
+Review of the current · Achieve waste

 waste status quo in the recycling rate

 municipality of 25% per

 NWMS (2011)-

 Budget and secure Goal 1

-funds for various Recycling target to be:
+funds for various Recycling target to

-recycling and re-use
+recycling and re-use be:

-initiatives and schemes 25% - 2020/21
+initiatives and schemes

-to be in place to 200/ 2020/21
+to be in place to 25% - 2020/21

-achieve targets 30% - 2020/21
+achieve targets 200/ 2000/04

 timeously.
+30% - 2020/21

 35%- 2021/22

 40% - 2022/23

-50% - 2023/24

-Establish MRFs to
+Establish MRFs to 50% - 2023/24

 create storage and · Add SMME's

 sorting of separated and

 waste in rural and un cooperatives

-serviced areas. participating in 2021-2023
+serviced areas. participating in

-waste services
+waste services 2021-2023

 through PPP to

 run buy back

 centres and

 Promotion and MRFs in rural

 implementation of areas.
 Ward 1,

+piemenadion or arcas.
+Wara 1,

 Separation @source Ward 5 and

 through various media Ward 4

 platforms (municipal)

 in all serviced areas.

-Incorporate 2021 onwards
+Incorporate

-informal waste Camperdown
+informal waste Camperdown 2021 onwards

 pickers to the (Ward 3)

 collection of

 recyclables and Eston (Ward 4)

 provide an

 incentive through

 localized buy back

 centres.

-2021-2023

-• Engage in
+Formation in 2021- 2023

-proper Ward 1, ward 4
+· Engage in Ward 1, ward 4

+proper and ward 5

 composting and ward 5

 practices.

-MLM to lead
+· MLM to lead

 by example,

 workplace

-recycling 2021 ongoing
+recycling

 station 2021 ongoing

-separating
+separating 2021 origoing

 waste.

 Develop and Garden waste

+source funds 2020 ongoing

-source funds drop-off site in 2020 ongoing
+222.00.00.00 drop-off site in 2020 ongoing

 for swop shops Camperdown.

 and buy back

+centres,

+partnering with Municipal offices

+local ' 2021 ongoing

+businesses for

+incentives

-centres, partnering with local businesses for incentives Municipal offices 2021 ongoing Ward 1, Ward 2 and Ward 5
+Ward 1, Ward 2 and Ward 5

-Objectives Actions Targets Timeframe Standardisation of waste storage receptables Develop a phased approach for procurement of the required number of bulky waste bins. • Recycling receptables rolled out in all wards · 2021 ongoing receptables To minimise the amount of waste sent to landfill Municipal buy in to the delivery of glass/ cardboard/ newspaper/PET to school recycling projects and informal waste pickers Skips to be made available in poorly serviced and un serviced areas.
-Develop drop-off and collections points for recycling, sorting and separation facilities in all wards All waste recyclers in the municipality will be required to register and report on the MLM waste information system which will capture the quantities (kg) of recyclable waste that is being diverted from the landfill.
-All wards Illegal dumping common sites in all wards.
-Ward 1, Ward 2 and ward 3 and ward 4 Ward 1, ward 2, ward 3 and ward 4 Local SMMEs, Adopt-A-River and Ocean Plastics 2021 ongoing 2021/ 2025 2021 ongoing wards All waste recyclers in the municipality will be required to register and report on the MLM waste information system which will capture the quantities (kg) of recyclable 4 Local SMMEs, Adopt-A-River and
+Objectives Actions Targets Timeframe Standardization of waste storage receptables Develop a phased approach for procurement of the required number of bulky waste bins. · Recycling receptables rolled out in all wards · 2021 ongoing receptables To minimize the amount of waste sent to landfill Municipal buy in to the delivery of glass/ cardboard/ newspaper/PET to school recycling projects and informal waste pickers Skips to be made available in poorly serviced and un serviced areas.
+Develop drop-off and collections points for recycling, sorting and separation facilities in all wards All waste recyclers in the municipality will be required to register and report on the MLM waste information system which will capture the quantities (kg) of recyclable waste that is being diverted from the landfill All wards Illegal dumping common sites in all wards.
+Ward 1, Ward 2 and ward 3 and ward 4 Ward 1, ward 2, ward 3 and ward 4 Local SMMEs, Adopt-A-River and Ocean Plastics .
+2021 ongoing 2021/ 2025 2021 ongoing recycling, sorting and separation facilities in all wards All waste recyclers in the municipality will be required to register and report on the MLM waste information system which will capture the quantities (kg) of recyclable Ward 1, ward 2, ward 3 and ward 4 Local SMMEs, Adopt-A-River and